Stereoscopic Imaging with NVIDIA 3D Vision technology

 Stereoscopic imaging is of particular interest in molecular modeling applications because the structural models under consideration often have components with complex spatial relationships that are difficult to discern when viewing on a 2D display.
 Older CRT displays could readily be augmented with liquid crystal shutter glasses for viewing in stereo, but until recently flat-panel LCD displays were limited to 2D viewing only.

-The NVIDIA 3D Vision product comes in both "Home" and "Pro" versions.
-The Home version is built around the NVIDIA GeForce family of graphics processing units (GPUs), while the Pro version is built around the NVIDIA Quadro family of GPUs.
-The Home version works with Quadros as well.
-Both versions use active "shutter" glasses for viewing and require an LCD monitor capable of 120Hz refresh rate.
-(The active shutter glasses approach is in contrast to the passive glasses used for the Miracube 3D stereo display and in most movie theaters.)
-There are at least a couple of models of 120Hz LCD displays that are known to work with the NVIDIA glasses, the Samsung Syncmaster 2233RZ and the ViewSonic VX2268wm.
-(We have the Samsung.)
-These monitors have 1680 x 1050 or better native resolution and cost between $200-300.
-The NVIDIA glasses are synchronized to the monitor wirelessly using an infrared emitter (radio frequency for the Pro version) with each lens alternately turning opaque.
-Thus each eye sees a full 60 frames per second and potential flickering of images is avoided.
+The NVIDIA 3D Vision works with NVIDIA's GeForce Series of graphics cards.
+The system uses active "shutter" glasses for viewing and requires an LCD monitor capable of 120Hz refresh rate.
+(The active shutter glasses approach is in contrast to passive glasses used with the Miracube 3D stereo display and in most movie theaters.)
+NVIDIA lists many monitors on their web site that work with their glasses.
+The glasses are synchronized to the monitor wirelessly using an infrared emitter with each lens alternately turning opaque.
+Thus each eye sees a full 60 frames per second and potential flickering of images is minimized.

-We tested the NVIDIA 3D Vision Home with UCSF Chimera and a NVIDIA Quadro FX 3700 graphics card driver version 266.45 on Windows 7 Professional, 64-bit.
+We tested the NVIDIA 3D Vision system with UCSF Chimera and a NVIDIA Quadro FX 3700 graphics card driver version 266.45 on Windows 7 Professional using a Samsung Syncmaster 2233RZ monitor (now discontinued).
 For Chimera, you must use version 1.4 or later.

 The NVIDIA Quadro graphics driver has two places where its stereo capabilities are configured.
 The obvious Stereoscopic 3D section is only for fullscreen applications using Direct3D.
 For OpenGL stereo, which is what Chimera uses, you need to go to 3D Settings / Manage 3D Settings: